ticken-ts/ticken-infra/README.md

 - Go to the "service accounts roles" tab and click "assign role"
 - Enable all the roles and click "assign"
 - Go to the "credentials" tab and copy the client secret
-- On your terminal, go to the "keycloack" folder and input `terraform apply`
+- On your terminal, go to the "keycloak" folder and input `terraform apply`
 - Paste the previously copied client secret when prompted
-- Enter `yes`to confirm the changes
+- Enter `yes` to confirm the changes